FO reshuffles senior officers in various missions across world

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Hasan Afzal has replaced Murad Ashraf Janjua who is going as country’s High Commissioner for New Zealand.
-New CP Hasan Afzal was director general with the protocol division of the Foreign Office erstwhile and he has been given the new assignment after relinquishing office by Murad Ashraf Janjua.
+Hasan Afzal has replaced Murad Ashraf Janjua who is going as the country’s High Commissioner for New Zealand.
+New CP Hasan Afzal was director general with the Protocol Division of the Foreign Office erstwhile and he has been given the new assignment after relinquishing office by Murad Ashraf Janjua.
 Well-placed sources told The News that notification of Hasan Afzal Khan has been approved by the foreign secretary.

 In the meanwhile, Foreign Office has brought about major reshuffle in the senior officers of various missions situated in important capitals across the world.
 The Foreign Office has approved summary of 81 officers of senior grade lower than the ambassadors/high commissioners in number of the embassies/high commissions.